powellcenter-soilcarbon/soilcarbon/README.md

 # Features to add for next update
 ### Template
 * Template: Selective dissolution columns need to be added to the fraction template.
-This warning lists the columns 1 .  f_fe_ox
+ 1 .  f_fe_ox
 		 2 .  f_al_ox
 		 3 .  f_si_ox